 Council tax is one of the ways that we raise money to pay for local services such as education, care services for the elderly and children, libraries and bin collections.

-- empty over 6 million rubbish bins and 6 million recycling bins
+- we empty over 6 million rubbish bins and 6 million recycling bins every year

-- recycle and compost over 100,000 tonnes of material from kerbside collections and household waste recycling centres
+- we recycle and compost over 95,000 tonnes of material from kerbside collections and household waste recycling centres

-- provide adult and children social care services for the most vulnerable people in our community.
+- we provide adult and children social care services for the most vulnerable people in our community

 Council tax is also made up of charges for the police, fire service, town and parish councils and the Charter Trust for the City of Durham.

 This year's council tax bill

 This year there will be no increase in the core element of the Council Tax charge levied by Durham County Council for 2022/2023.
 Your bill does include a separate Adult Social Care precept of 3 per cent to help meet the rising costs of Adult Social Care services for vulnerable adults, this is in line with Government guidance.

 More information about council tax and budgets for the current year is available below:

 - County Durham and Darlington Fire and Rescue Service: About Your Council Tax